-Before the EPA or the first Earth Day, a future Republican governor helped save a glacial lake and kickstart New Jersey’s environmental movement
+Before the EPA or the first Earth Day, a future Republican governor helped save the glacial lake Sunfish Pond and kickstart New Jersey’s environmental movement

 “I was a conservationist before they invented the word environmental”– Thomas H. Kean, Sr.

 Sunfish Pond is a 44-acre spring-fed glacial lake surrounded by hardwood forest near the summit of Kittatinny Mountain in Worthington State Forest in the Delaware Water Gap National Recreation Area.
 Perched at 1,379 feet, the National Natural Landmark is notable as the southernmost glacial tarn along the Appalachian Trail and for its naturally acidic water that only supports certain species of fish.